-- Identify the role, functions, and components of the criminal justice system. - Demonstrate an understanding of the theories that explain deviance and social control. - Identify ways in which the law solves crimes and the limitations of the law. - Demonstrate the capacity to design research proposals and conduct research to address crime and other social issues in the criminal justice field and contribute to evidence-based policy making. - Demonstrate the capacity both orally and in writing to communicate effectively as applied to criminal justice research and practice. - Demonstrate an understanding of ethical issues in criminal justice and how to tackle them successfully. - Demonstrate an understanding an understanding of social inequalities, race, gender and culture and how they intersect with the criminal justice system.
+- Identify the role, functions, and components of the professional within the field of sports communication. - Demonstrate an understanding of the theories that explain sports communication, promotion, and marketing. - Identify ways in which communication enhances, promotes, and disseminates information about the sports industry. - Demonstrate the capacity to design research proposals and conduct research to address communication challenges and issues in the Sports Communication field and contribute to ease of communication and dissemination of information. - Demonstrate the capacity both orally and in writing to communicate effectively as applied to Sports Communication research and practice. - Demonstrate an understanding of ethical issues in Sports Communication and how to tackle them successfully. - Demonstrate an understanding an understanding of social inequalities, race, gender and culture and how they intersect within the US and global sports system.

-AAS and ATS graduates will enter Goucher's BPS degree program through a standardized articulation agreement signed by Goucher and the community college from which these students come.
+AAS graduates will enter Goucher's BPS degree program through a standardized articulation agreement signed by Goucher and the community college from which these students come.
 No specialized accreditation is required, nor will be sought, for the BPS, or any of its concentrations.